cjbnc/shibboleth-mfa-duo-preauth/README.md

 found in this archive.
 Customize your copy:

 * Change the first authn flow if needed.
 It is "authn/Password" in this copy.
+  Make sure to edit the entry key on the second flow to match.
 * Find the maxRetry and timeOut variables and change them as needed.
 * Find the duoScope variable and change it to match your environment.
 In our system, the MFA function gets the bare username and we add